Amal031/Amal.Sh_CV22/Amal CV/README.md

 ### some points
 * I built a responsive HTML page using flixbox.
 * I used Anchore to link the navbar with page's sections.
-* Designed in Sass file because Sass boasts more features and abilities than CSS extension language out and its much easier. that we don't  have to write a long and complicated code.
+* Designed in Sass file because Sass boasts more features and abilities than CSS extension language and its much easier, that we don't have to write a long and complicated code.
-* Animation: as always  do not to use many animations, because I rather to keep it simple, so I used just    "fadein" one.
+* Animation: as always, I don't to use many animations, because I rather to keep it simple, so I used just "fadein" animation.